pkenjora/celestial-simulator/README.md

 smaller moons and objects need small time intervals to remain tethered to their parents.
 Setting the interval too high will send moons and planets shooting off into space.

-Celestaial objects are not drawn to scale becuase at solar system distances the planets would be single pixels.
+Celestaial objects are not drawn to scale because at solar system distances the planets would be single pixels.
 The system scales planets proportionally based on specified diameter, as a result some overlap may occur.